Ashbourne, County Meath: History

-Ancient settlement
+Ancient settlement and toponymy

-Archaeological excavations in the area around Ashbourne have revealed evidence of settlement back to neolithic times.
+Archaeological excavations in the area around Ashbourne have revealed evidence of settlement back to Neolithic times.
 In the townland of Rath, to the north of the town centre, a Bronze Age settlement was found during the construction of the M2 motorway.
+Archaeological excavations on the site of the Lidl supermarket revealed indications of the original medieval town, with several house remains, associated field systems, fish traps and mill races.

-Excavations in the vicinity of the cemetery of Killegland revealed the extent of the early Christian settlement, with souterrains, house sites and a large enclosure centred around the remains of the church that is visible in the cemetery.
-This would link the townland name of Killegland – meaning Declan's Church – to pre-Patrician settlement in the area.
-Archaeological excavations on the site of the Lidl supermarket revealed the original medieval town, with several house remains, associated field systems, fish traps and mill races.
+Other excavations, in the vicinity of the cemetery of Killegland, revealed the extent of the early Christian settlement, with souterrains, house sites and a large enclosure centred around the remains of the church that is visible in the cemetery.
+This would link the townland name of Killegland – meaning 'Declan's Church' – to pre-Patrician settlement in the area.

+The town was recorded and known as Killegland, or Kildeglan, from at least the 13th century up to the late 19th century.

 Norman and medieval development

 Hugh de Lacy, Lord of Meath, set about building fortified houses, called mottes and baileys, in case the native Irish would regroup and attack.
 The remains of a motte and bailey structure can be found in Ratoath, 5 km from Ashbourne.